 NEW JOB OPENINGS IN SELF-DIRECTED DEMOCRATIC SCHOOLING

-The Circle School is now accepting applications for two new full-time staff positions, to begin September 2020 or sooner.
+The Circle School is now accepting applications for two new full-time positions to begin June 2020 (Office/Program Staff) and September 2020 or sooner (Program Staff).
 Students and staff together run the school’s business and govern the daily program.
 The school seeks skill sets in several areas: office management, bookkeeping, administration, interpersonal communications, public communications, technology and media, being with children, being with teens, group and organizational dynamics.
 A successful staff member finds and fills a variety of roles that fit their skill sets and interests, and contribute to effective business and thriving community.
 Sounds like you?

 The Circle School is an equal opportunity employer.
 We do not discriminate in employment, recruitment, compensation, termination, promotions, and other conditions of employment against any employee or job applicant on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity, or gender expression.